LG Electronics: Home appliances

 LG manufactures home appliances including refrigerators, washing machines, tumble dryers, vacuum cleaners, air conditioners and microwave ovens.
 In June 2014, LG Electronics announced the launch of its smart appliances with HomeChat messaging service in South Korea.
 HomeChat employs LINE, the mobile messenger app from Korean company 'Naver', to let homeowners communicate, control, monitor and share content with LG's smart appliances.
 Users can send simple messages, such as "start washing cycle," in order to control their washing machines.

-In December 2021, LG Electronics announced they were testing and ecologically friendly washing machine that uses liquid carbon dioxide as a cleaner.
+In December 2021, LG Electronics announced they were testing an ecologically friendly washing machine that uses liquid carbon dioxide as a cleaner.
 The company will be conducting a two-year test prove the safety with a goal of having commercial CO_{2} washers in shopping mall laundries.
 This new process creates no wastewater and will exhaust gas.

+SKS

+In 2016, LG launched SKS (formerly Signature Kitchen Suite) as its luxury built-in appliance line, focused on the high-premium product tier.
+It launched first in the US at the 2016 Kitchen & Bath Industry Show (KBIS) show.
+In early 2019, LG opened an appliance showroom intended for architects, designers and consumers, called the "Experience & Design Center," in Napa, California.
+In February 2025, LG formally abbreviated the brand name from "Signature Kitchen Suite" to "SKS," at KBIS in Las Vegas.
+LG also debuted new branding and products at the same show, including a "hidden" induction cooktop.

+SKS's portfolio includes professional ranges, rangetops, wall ovens, combination steam and convection ovens, column, French-door and under-counter refrigerators and dishwashers.
+At KBIS 2018, SKS debuted pro ranges with a built-in sous vide module, which was an industry first, and then added the sous video module to more ranges in 2019 and 2020.

+Automotive

+LG Electronics manufactures vehicle audio for many manufacturers including Opel, Renault, Vauxhall and Volkswagen.
+LG Electronics also manufacturers teardrop trailers and produces displays for many vehicle manufacturers.

 Competitive position: innovation

-In 2021, the World Intellectual Property Organization (WIPO)’s annual World Intellectual Property Indicators report ranked LG's number of patent applications published under the PCT System as 4th in the world, with 2,759 patent applications being published during 2020.
+In 2021, the World Intellectual Property Organization (WIPO)'s annual World Intellectual Property Indicators report ranked LG's number of patent applications published under the PCT System as 4th in the world, with 2,759 patent applications being published during 2020.
 This position is an impressive increase from their previous ranking as 10th in 2019 with 1,646 applications.

+In 2023, the World Intellectual Property Organization (WIPO)'s Annual PCT Review ranked LG Electronics's number of patent applications published under the PCT System as 6th in the world, with 1,887 patent applications being published during 2023.

-In the same 2021 report, LG's number of designs in industrial design registrations published under the Hague System was ranked as 1st in the world, with 446 design registrations being published during that year, retaining their previous 1st-place ranking in 2019 for 449 design registrations being published.
+In 2024 LG's number of designs in industrial design registrations published under the Hague System was ranked as 4th in the world, with 352 design registrations being published during 2023.